 "Claims" means all third-party claims, demands or actions in connection with this Agreement, threatened or filed, that directly or indirectly relate to the subject matter of an indemnity or remedy hereunder, and the resulting losses, liabilities, obligations, damages, expenses, attorneys’ fees and court costs, whether incurred by or in connection with a settlement or otherwise, and whether such claims, demands or actions are threatened or filed prior to or after the termination of this Agreement.

-"Confirmation" has the meaning set forth in Section 2.3.
+"Confirmation" means .a written communication substantially in the form of Exhibit A

 "Contract Price" means the price per Period to be paid by Buyer to Seller for the purchase of the Product.